AlanCS/SystemTestingTools/README.md

 It can store (in the designated folder) user private data or other confidential information (if you deal with that sort of data), in ways that don't comply to your local laws (or company rules) about privacy / security / compliance.

-If that's a concern, make sure you just use this function in local testing or non-production environments.
+If that's a concern, make sure you only enable this function in non production environments; and leave the option to have a configuration to disable it in an emergency, just in case.

-Obviously you don't need to worry about using the other functions of this tool, as they only require you to add this package to your test projects, the web project that goes to production remains untouched.

 ## 2 -The recorder generated file format divider